Book of Haggai

 The Book of Haggai (/ˈhæɡaɪ/; ספר חגי) is a book of the Hebrew Bible or Tanakh, and is the third-to-last of the Twelve Minor Prophets.
 It is a short book, consisting of only two chapters.
-The historical setting dates around 520 BC before the Temple had been rebuilt.
+The historical setting dates around 520 BC, before the Temple had been rebuilt.
 The original text was written in Biblical Hebrew.

 Authorship

 The Book of Haggai is named after the prophet Haggai whose prophecies are recorded in the book.
 The authorship of the book is uncertain.
 Some presume that Haggai wrote the book himself but he is repeatedly referred to in the third person which makes it unlikely that he wrote the text: it is more probable that the book was written by a disciple of Haggai who sought to preserve the content of Haggai's spoken prophecies.

 There is no biographical information given about the prophet in the Book of Haggai.
-Haggai's name is derived from the Hebrew verbal root hgg, which means "to make a pilgrimage."
-W. Sibley Towner suggests that Haggai's name might come "from his single-minded effort to bring about the reconstruction of that destination of ancient Judean pilgrims, the Temple in Jerusalem."
+Haggai's name is derived from the Hebrew verbal root hgg, which means "to make a pilgrimage".
+W. Sibley Towner suggests that Haggai's name might come "from his single-minded effort to bring about the reconstruction of that destination of ancient Judean pilgrims, the Temple in Jerusalem".

 Date

 The Book of Haggai records events in 520 BC, some 18 years after Cyrus had conquered Babylon and issued a decree in 538 BC, allowing the captive Judahites to return to Judea.
 Cyrus saw the restoration of the temple as necessary for the restoration of religious practices and a sense of peoplehood, after the long exile.
 The precise date of the written text is uncertain but most likely dates to within a generation of Haggai himself.
+A traditional consensus dates the completion of the text to c.
+515 BC.
+Other scholars consider the book to be completed around 417 BC, arguing that it did not refer to Darius the Great (Darius I), but to Darius II (424-405 BC).